pachyderm/pachyderm/doc/docs/2.1.x/how-tos/jupyterlab-extension/index.md

          The image is based on a GPU-enabled version of [jupyter/base-notebook¶](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-base-notebook).

-- Or, add the following to your Jupyterlab Dockerfile, then re-build your image:
+- Add the extension to your existing Jupyterlab Docker image:

     !!!
 Note
         Replace the following `${PACHCTL_VERSION}` with the version of `pachctl` that matches your cluster's, and update `<version>` with the release number of the extension.